oiax/tgweb/README.md

 ### Slots

-Like layouts, slots can be placed inside components.
-The method of embedding content in the slots within a component is similar to that of a layout.
+Like layouts and segments, slots can be placed inside components.
+The method of embedding content in the slots within a component is similar to that of a layout and segment.

 #### Example